MoldyMacaroniX/dashword.net/_src/posts/play-geometry-dash-for-free-how-to-play-geometry-dash-for-free.md

 pageSlug: how-to-play-geometry-dash-for-free
 title: "Play Geometry Dash For Free: How To Play Geometry Dash For Free"
 desc: Geometry Dash is a series of music platforming video games developed by Swedish developer Robert Topala and published by his company RobTop Games.
-The main game, Geometry Dash, consists of 21 official levels and has more than 40 million online levels made by players.
+As of version 2.2, the main game, Geometry Dash, consists of 23 official levels and has more than 40 million online levels made by players.
 date: 2023-08-05T17:54:30.181Z
 tags:
   - guide